 In the construction industry, the foundation is the term used to describe the concrete footing of the house and is the base of the building’s structure.
 Most home foundations are constructed using substructure cavity masonry block work.
 This is the most common form of foundation works.

 Other types of building foundation works include:

 Reinforced concrete raft foundation which is used particularly where the soil has poor load bearing qualities.

 Groundwork sub contractors carry out digging, excavating, and concrete works required for building foundation tasks.
 They also lay the necessary plumbing pipes, and then build the ground floor concrete slab.

 This is the flat horizontal part of the building on which people walk & place objects.

-Ground Floor – After the foundation comes the ground floor construction and can be any of the following:
+Ground Floor – After the foundation is the ground floor construction, and can be any of the following: